Master GIMP & website design by doing actual, real-world projects.

-Plus, if you applied my suggestions, you’ll have 7 UX web designs developed from YOUR creative vision and design style for your portfolio.
+Plus, if you applied my suggestions, you’ll have 7 designs developed from YOUR creative vision and design style for your portfolio.

-These GIMP web design tutorials will teach you how to use GIMP for web design.
+These design tutorials will teach you how to use GIMP for graphic design.

-Plus, after you complete the 7 projects you’ll have a portfolio to jump-start your web design career!
+Plus, after you complete the 7 projects you’ll have a portfolio to jump-start your design career!

 However, some knowledge of GIMP is recommended.